Self-Organising Memristive Networks as Physical Learning Systems: Introduction

-The remainder of this Perspective is organised as follows. sec. \ref{sec:dynamics} discusses the neuromorphic properties {and} dynamics of SOMNs, including the underlying transport physics that produces physical {plasticity} (sec.~\ref{sec:plasticity}) and criticality (sec.~\ref{sec:crit1}).
-Sec.~\ref{sec:theory} presents a theoretical explication of SOMNs as complex physical systems, including theoretical methods for elucidating how memristive nonlinearity and memory combined with the physical constraints of Kirchhoff's circuit laws induce highly non-trivial dynamics in the conductance (sec.~\ref{sec:theory1}), and how a mean-field model can be constructed (sec.~\ref{sec:theory2}).
+The remainder of this Perspective is organised as follows.
+Sec. \ref{sec:dynamics} discusses the brain--like dynamics of SOMNs, including the underlying transport physics that produces physical {plasticity} (sec.~\ref{sec:plasticity}) and criticality (sec.~\ref{sec:crit1}).
+Sec.~\ref{sec:theory} presents a theoretical explication of SOMNs as complex physical systems, including theoretical methods for elucidating how memristive nonlinearity and memory combined with the physical constraints of Kirchhoff's circuit laws induce highly non-trivial dynamics (sec.~\ref{sec:theory1}), and how a mean-field model can be constructed (sec.~\ref{sec:theory2}).
 Sec.~\ref{sec:physlearning} discusses two main approaches to {physical} learning demonstrated with SOMNs: physical reservoir computing (sec.~\ref{sec:physrescomp}) and associative learning (sec.~\ref{sec:physasslearn}).
 We conclude with an outlook in sec. \ref{sec:outlook}.